 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-The featured image is “Members of the 82nd Airborne Division,” courtesy of the National Archives and Records Administration.
+The featured image is “82nd Airborne Division Paratrooper,” courtesy of the National Archives and Records Administration.